joemoore/labs-practices-site/README.md

 _Note: These instructions were designed for Mac users.
 Linux and Windows users without access to `make` and `brew` will need to manually install the prerequisites._

-- **Install Hugo** — The Tanzu Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
+- **Install Hugo** — The Labs Practices Site uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
 You'll need to [get Hugo](https://gohugo.io/getting-started/installing/) if you want to build and run the site locally.
 Make sure you install the extended version with support for SCSS/SASS.
 This site pins `hugo` to a specific version (currently **0.107.0**) to build so if you're using a different version, your experience may vary.
 To install `hugo`, follow the instructions for your specific environment as detailed in the [hugo documentation](https://gohugo.io/installation/).
 Ultimately, you have two main options:

   - Download the correct **extended** binary for your OS from [gohugo GitHub releases page for 0.107.0](https://github.com/gohugoio/hugo/releases/tag/v0.107.0) and then move the `hugo` binary to an appropriate location (ie. `sudo cp hugo /usr/local/bin`) and/or add it to your `PATH`.
   - Use `brew install hugo` and `brew pin hugo` to pin it to the correct version (0.107.0).
 (MacOS only.)